About The Division of Comparative Medicine

 The Division of Comparative Medicine (DCM) is a free-standing academic unit that reports directly to the Vice President for Research.
 A Division of Laboratory Animal Medicine was established at MIT in 1975 to meet legal mandates and federal guidelines for the care and maintenance of laboratory animals.
 In 1980, it was renamed the Division of Comparative Medicine to reflect growing involvement in research and teaching.

-Central to Comparative Medicine is the practice of modeling human disease in animals.
-DCM is home to expert practitioner-scientists who work closely with MIT/Whitehead Institute’s community to ensure that the research communities work with animal models in a way that produces rigorous scientific results while preserving animal welfare.
+The field of comparative medicine encompasses the study of similarities and differences between animals and humans, and how we can apply what we learn about health and disease states in different organisms to advance knowledge and medicine across species.
+Central to this mission is the practice of modeling human disease in animals.
+DCM's expert practitioner-scientists work closely with MIT and the Whitehead Institute to ensure that the research communities work with animal models in a way that produces rigorous scientific results while preserving animal welfare.

 DCM’s central goals continue to be: